washingtonsoares/frontend-take-home-assignment/README.md

  <img src="https://github.com/washingtonsoares/frontend-take-home-assignment/assets/5726140/d1a2430e-1e00-4a90-bc2a-ba3d722766b0" alt="disabled search" />
 </div>

+** Color Palette **
+- Dropdown item hover: #9fc3f870
+- Dropdown item selected: #0d6efd

+However you are totally free to choose your own color scheme if you believe it enhances the component's usability or aesthetics

 ### Bonus Features

-- Tests: Write unit tests for your components.
+- Tests: Implement tests to ensure the functionality and reliability of your component.
-- TailwindCSS: Use TailwindCSS for styling if you're familiar with it.
 - Online Demo: Deploy a live demo of your component using platforms like Netlify, Vercel, CodeSandbox etc.
+- TailwindCSS

 ### Delivery Instructions